FOR IMMEDIATE RELEASE

 Korean same-sex couple to sue National Health Insurance Agency for equal rights

-The NHIS replied that Seong-wook is eligible for ‘a dependent status’ through Yong-min.
-Through his employer, Yong-min applied for his partner’s dependent status and Seong-wook obtained the dependent status on February 26, 2020.
+The NHIS replied that Sung-wook is eligible for ‘a dependent status’ through Yong-min.
+Through his employer, Yong-min applied for his partner’s dependent status and Sung-wook obtained the dependent status on February 26, 2020.
 The couple shared the story to the public through a media report on October 10, 2020, then NHIS immediately deleted Seong-wook’s dependent status.
-And the agency imposed a new premium for Seong-wook on November 23, 2020.
+And the agency imposed a new premium for Sung-wook on November 23, 2020.

 Mr. Kim said, “We enjoyed one of our rights as a couple for eight months.
 However, after the media report, the NHIS suddenly took away our rights.
 This lawsuit is to reclaim our lost rights”.

 “Hello, we are So Sung-wook and Kim Yong-min, a 5-year-old couple who met in January 2013 and lived together from 2017, and married in May 2019.
 We are holding this press conference to tell you that we are a family, that we are a couple.

 Our couple had our wedding on May 25th, 2019.
 I used to think that marriage is something I can’t do, I can’t choose.
 I thought it had nothing to do with me because the current laws and institutions do not recognize our marriage.
 But when I met Yong-min standing next to me, my thoughts changed little by little.
 Marriage was our right.
 We now know that marriage is something we can and should be a choice.
 It is not strange to say how many times.
 So natural words, we are a couple.
 We are a family.
 We are the same family who cares for and loves each other like everyone else.